softwareag-government-solutions/webmethods-apis-devops/README.md

 sh gateway_deploy_fromlocal.sh --api_project "sagtours" --environment "qa" --apigateway_url $APIGW_QA_URL --username $APIGW_QA_DEPLOY_USER --password $APIGW_QA_DEPLOY_PASSWORD
 ```

-##  Option 2 - CI/CD (with storing in artifact repo)
+## Deployment - Option 2 - CI/CD (with storing in artifact repo)

-In this option, we store a "build" in an artifact repo...
+In this option, we first store a "build" in an artifact repo...
 And then, in a deploy stage, we push the build artifact to the target env...

 ### CI + storing in artifact repo